cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 #### Deal Damage

-So, a hit is confirmed, Armour has been considered, it\'s time to get at the meat of things.
+So, a hit is confirmed, Armour has been considered, it's time to get at the meat of things.
 All creatures have a Physical Endurance (PhE).
 The attacker can now spend the remaining Marks and the damage modifier of the used Ammunition to reduce the PhE.
 At this point, PhE just